-* For the period May 1, 2012 through June 30, 2013 EULAV Securities LLC (the "Distributor") contractually agreed to waive a portion of the Fund's Rule 12b-1 fee in an amount equal to 0.05% of the Fund's average daily net assets.
-The waiver cannot be terminated before June 30, 2013 without the approval of the Fund's Board of Directors.
-For various periods, the Distributor similarly waived a portion of the Fund's Rule 12b-1 fee.
+* For the period May 1, 2013 through June 30, 2014 EULAV Securities LLC (the "Distributor") contractually agreed to waive a portion of the Fund's Rule 12b-1 fee in an amount equal to 0.05% of the Fund's average daily net assets.
+The waiver cannot be terminated before June 30, 2014 without the approval of the Fund's Board of Directors.
+For various prior periods, the Distributor similarly waived a portion of the Fund's Rule 12b-1 fee.
 The Fund's performance would be lower in the absence of such waivers.
 The Fund’s Board of Directors terminated this waiver effective July 1st, 2014.

 The performance data quoted herein represents past performance and does not guarantee future results.
 Market volatility can dramatically impact the fund's short term performance.
 Current performance may be lower or higher than figures shown.
 The investment return and principal value will fluctuate so that an investor's shares, when redeemed may be worth more or less than their original cost.
 Past performance data through the most recent month end is available at vlfunds.com or by calling 1-800-243-2729.